foundersandcoders/our-site-v1-DEFUNCT/_harp/programme/course-information/_nazareth.md

   </tr>
 </table>

-<h2 align='center'>APPLY TO NAZARETH</h2>

-[Apply today](https://goo.gl/forms/84rV5RO0W2pymY6m2) for our next course, which runs from October 29, 2017 through to February 15, 2018.
-Our Nazareth campus is an international programme taught in English.
-For the course beginning in October, we plan to offer 8-12 spots to local people (from Israel) and 4-8 spots to people from outside Israel (including the West Bank).

-<h2 align='center'>CANDIDATES APPLYING FROM ISRAEL</h2>

-We will interview all interested local candidates in late July.
-We will then select 12-16 people for an eight week prep-course, where we will provide structured support for completing the course prerequisites.
-All those who successfully complete our course prerequisites before the end of September are guaranteed a place on the October course.

-<h2 align='center'>CANDIDATES APPLYING FROM OUTSIDE OF ISRAEL</h2>

-We will interview all interested international candidates via Skype before August 31.

-<h2 align='center'>LEARN MORE</h2>

-+ Read about our launch in the [Jerusalem Post](http://www.jpost.com/Israel-News/UK-funded-coding-boot-camp-to-launch-in-Nazareth-next-week-481537) and the [Times of Israel](http://www.timesofisrael.com/nazareth-tech-scene-to-get-programmers-boost/)
-+ Read about [life as an international student](https://medium.com/founders-coders/founders-and-coders-nazareth-life-as-an-international-student-c2be76fb161d) in Nazareth
-+ [Watch a video](https://www.facebook.com/butto/videos/10155329543299323/) about our recent cohort’s work on the Nazareth Tourism Digital Accelerator (Arabic and English with Arabic and English subtitles)
-+ Watch a video ([part 1](https://goo.gl/5nvP58)/[part 2](https://tinyurl.com/m8rkvkf))from Musawa Channel - we were featured on their #USB show about exciting events in tech (Arabic)

-<h2 align='center'>NAZARETH PROGRAMME</h2>

 ### Location and Directions

 Founders & Coders Nazareth is based at the Nazareth Cultural & Tourism Association, inside the Khan El Basha Building, across from the Basilica of the Annunciation.